fission/docs.fission.io/docs/content/en/docs/usage/access-secret-cfgmap-in-function.en.md

 {{% /notice %}}

 ## Fission Function and Secrets/ConfigMaps Namespace
-As of v1.12.0, you should aim to your fission function and the secret/configmap it is accessing in the same namespace.
+As of v1.12.0, you should aim to have your fission function and the secret/configmap it is accessing in the same namespace.
 Fission will create a `RoleBinding` called `secret-configmap-getter-binding` in your function's namespace to access secrets/configmaps in the same namespace.
+Unexpected behavior can occur if functions are trying to access secrets/configmaps in a different namespace because the RoleBinding Fission creates is expecting secrets/configmaps to be in the same namespace.

-Do not manually create this rolebinding with the same name because Fission has a reaper function that will remove this rolebinding every 30 minutes if it cannot find functions in the same namespace as the `RoleBinding`.
+Do not manually create this rolebinding with the same name (`secret-configmap-getter-binding`) because Fission has a reaper function that will remove this rolebinding every 30 minutes if it cannot find functions in the same namespace as the `RoleBinding`.
 Here is the function that reaps dangling RoleBindings: https://github.com/fission/fission/blob/cc552d9777057ef1ae0fdfeef0a27126a1b8afcf/pkg/executor/reaper/reaper.go#L182

 Errors that indicate this is an issue: